 |Heliopause (edge of the solar system)||120 AU|

 Which depiction accurately places all the objects on a linear scale?

-Given the entire universe essentially collapses on the same point when trying to plot it on a linear scale, a more useful chart is a logarithmic scale.
+Given the entire Solar System essentially collapses on the same point when trying to plot it on a linear scale, a more useful chart is a logarithmic scale.